-ARTICLE 6.06 SALARY UPON TRANSFER
+ARTICLE 6.06 SALARY UPON TRANSFER.

-An employee transferred to a different position with the same salary range shall receive the same salary he or she would otherwise be entitled to on the date the transfer is effective.
-A transfer will not include any impact on the employee's salary or their salary anniversary date.
-However, the transferring employee may be required to serve a probationary period in the new position.
+An employee transferred to a different position with the same salary range shall be compensated at the same step and salary range as he/she received on the date of transfer.
+A transfer will not have any impact on the employee's salary or their salary anniversary date.

+However, the transferring employee may be required to serve a probationary period in the new position if the duties are significantly different in the new position.
+Notice must be given to the employee if a new probationary period will be required.